 Helps parents understand how economic difficulties can affect their families, in terms of their sense of safety, connectedness, and hope.
 The fact sheet also helps families find ways to cope during uncertain times.

 The following resources on child trauma were developed by the NCTSN.
 To find a specific topic or resource, enter keywords in the search box, or filter by resource type, trauma type, language, or audience.

-Provides external resources related to National Bullying Prevention Month.
+Provides external resources related to child physical abuse and Child Abuse Prevention Month.

-Provides external resources related to National Domestic Violence Awareness Month.
+Provides external resources related to sexual assault awareness.

 Reviews the draft diagnostic criteria and proposed developmental modifications.
 He will also discuss some of the implications, risks, and opportunities that a new grief disorder can bring to the field of child and adolescent bereavement.